digital-work-lab/literature-review-seminar/index.md

 - Familiarize with the available research software
 -->

-**Follow-up**
+**Seminar paper**

+Participants are expected to select a topic of their choice (**open-topic**) and work on a review project

-- Master's students can write a review protocol to complete the seminar
+- Master's students can write a [review protocol](docs/protocol.html) to complete the seminar and 3 ECTS.
-- Doctoral students and external participants can use the seminar to develop a review paper
+- Doctoral students and external participants can use the seminar to develop a review paper.
-- All participants are invited to [meet me](https://calendly.com/gerit-wagner/30min){: target="_blank"} to discuss and polish their review
+- All participants are invited to [meet me](https://calendly.com/gerit-wagner/30min){: target="_blank"} to discuss and polish their review.

 ## Sign up!

 - The seminar is taught in two full-day sessions at the University of Bamberg.
 - It is open to participants from other departments and universities.
-- Students can earn 3 ECTS by submitting a [review protocol](docs/protocol.html).
 - There are no registration frees.

 | Semester | Date | Status |